denten-books/plain-text/5-chapter.md

 to fulfill a specific purpose ("I might need it later,") and sentimental saving as attachment to objects that "represent extensions of self" [@frost_cognitive-behavioral_1996; @saxena_treatment_2007, 1144].
-Object-affect fusion (OAF) identifies a dynamic by which an "individual appears to pair and fuse emotions associated with objects to the actual objects themselves" [@kellett_does_2003, 458].
-"Emotional attachment to objects are commonplace," mentions an influential article on the subject [@kellett_does_2003, 458].
+Object-affect fusion (OAF) identifies a dynamic by which, in the words of Stephen Kellet and Kaaren Knight, an "individual appears to pair and fuse emotions associated with objects to the actual objects themselves" [@kellett_does_2003, 458].
 For compulsive hoarders, "possessions therefore falsely become symbolic tabernacles of affective information inevitably creating difficulties at the point of discard" [@kellett_does_2003, 458].
-Kellett reports a case study of a woman unable to discard rubbish in the usual way, for whom, due to object-affect fusion the concept of recycling was "morally abhorrent."
-The only way she could get rid of anything, including rubbish, was to burn it the fireplace, which was continually lit for that purpose, and then to deform the partially melted objects with a mallet, battered beyond recognition and therefore stripped of identity and affect [@kellett_does_2003, 459-60].
+Kellett and Knight report a case study of a woman unable to discard rubbish in the usual way, for whom, due to excessive object-affect fusion the concept of recycling was "morally abhorrent."
+The only way she could get rid of anything, including rubbish, was to burn it the fireplace, which was continually lit for that purpose, and then to deform the partially melted objects with a mallet, battered beyond recognition and therefore stripped of all identity and affect [@kellett_does_2003, 459-60].

-To be sure, the above makes for an extreme example of object--affect fusion, but also perfectly commonplace in its everyday form.
-The domestic space has always been, in some sense, an archival domain.
+To be sure, the literature on the subject mentions that fusion between objects and affect can and does routinely take place in its perfectly commonplace, non- pathological, everyday form.[^ln5-hoard] In this regard, we can view the domestic space as an archival domain of sorts.
 The book shelf, the pantry, the wall, and the mantle: these are the locations where the family imposes private order, organizes its material life, and into which it secretes its memories, preserving and curating artifacts from its own past.
 For the most part, these